a-ui/core-rose_sangria_scss/README.md

-# Digipolis Branding
+# Antwerp Core Branding - "Rose / Sangria edition"

-> This project contains Digipolis' new digital styling and styling guidelines.
-It is the starting point to style your app or website for Digipolis.
+This project contains a slightly modified version of Antwerp's digital styling kit.
+It is the starting point to style your app or website for the city of Antwerp.
+Next to the [Antwerp Branding Core](https://github.com/a-ui/core_branding_scss), there are a bunch of color variants, of which this version is one.

-As you probably noticed, this project is just released.
-More documentation will be released very soon!
+This uses primary-color: #E04E39 and secundary-color: #554741.

 ## Development